codificar/laravel-libs-laravel-withdrawals/README.md

-# laravel-generic-lib
+# laravel-withdrawals-lib
-A generic library for laravel.
+A withdrawals library for laravel.
 Just fork and modify it.

 ## Getting Started